c3po-workshop/c3po-workshop.github.io/index.md

 To be determined.

 ### Contact
-For queries relating to the workshop, please contact Martin Ruefenacht (m.a.ruefenacht at gmail.com).
+For queries relating to the workshop, please contact Martin Ruefenacht (m.ruefenacht at ed.ac.uk).